Fire and rescue services

 International surrogacy

 Surrogacy laws can be complex.
-Get legal advice before you agree to a commercial arrangement.
+Get legal advice before you agree to an arrangement.

 Some Australian criminal laws still apply when you’re overseas.
 If you break these laws, you may face prosecution in Australia.